mjsage/DG-M1Q/README.md

 Remounts the sd card with execute permission, and runs a httpd server on port 80 with sdcard:/npc/ as home directory and creates a list of links to download the captures and images

-Unzip files to root of SD card. telnet the camera, username root, no password.
+Unzip DG-M1Q.zip to root of SD card. telnet the camera, username root, no password.

 sh /mnt/disc1/httpd.sh